iayushhb/SAA-C03/README.md

 ---

 # Elastic Block Storage and Elastic File System
+---
+# EBS
 An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.
 You can think of EBS as a cloud-based virtual hard disk.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application.
 You can also use them for throughput-intensive applications that perform continuous disk scans.

 ![Alt text](/Photos/ebs-logo.png)

-We recommend Amazon EBS for data that must be quickly accessible and requires long-term persistence.
+We reccommend Amazon EBS for data that must be quickly accessible and requires long-term persistence.
 EBS volumes are particularly well-suited for use as the primary storage for file systems, databases, or for any applications that require fine granular updates and access to raw, unformatted, block-level storage.
 Amazon EBS is well suited to both database-style applications that rely on random reads and writes, and to throughput-intensive applications that perform long, continuous reads and writes.

 **EBS Usecase** :